or why 2+2 is not always 4

 Let’s find out what rows are selected in each of the queries above.
 This can be done

-easily by removing (commenting out) the GROUP BY
+easily by removing (commenting out) the GROUP BY clause (together with its

-modifier) and removing the aggregate function COUNT()
+WITH ROLLUP modifier) and removing the aggregate function COUNT().
+I also added the

 the groups.

-All values (without DISTINCT
+All values (without DISTINCT)

 GROUP BY